Electrical and Computer Engineering

-The primary mission of the Department of Electrical and Computer Engineering at Tennessee Tech University is to prepare its students to become productive members of the electrical engineering profession at the basic and advanced levels.
-In addition, the department strives to enhance and expand the knowledge in the various fields of electrical engineering by conducting research and scholarly activity and to be of service to the public and the profession by sharing the expertise of its personnel.
+The primary mission of the Department of Electrical and Computer Engineering at Tennessee Tech University is to prepare its students to become productive members of the electrical and computer engineering professions at the basic and advanced levels.
+In addition, the department strives to enhance and expand the knowledge in the various fields of electrical and computer engineering by conducting research and scholarly activity and to be of service to the public and the profession by sharing the expertise of its personnel.

 Scope and Role